Women Who Fought in the Civil War

 The couple fought courageously side by side until William was killed in action.
 Mary Owens, aka John Evans, tenaciously soldiered on until she was seriously wounded and her gender was discovered, ending an 18-month military career that spanned three major battles.
 She had mastered being a man.

-On February 20, 1865, the Richmond Whig published an article about a young woman who was captured in Virginia on February 17:
+The Richmond Whig printed an article on February 20, 1865 about a young woman who was captured in Virginia on February 17:

 A young woman, dressed in military uniform, was arrested somewhere up the Danville Railroad and sent to this city, charged with being a suspicious character.
 On examination of the Provost Marshal's office it appeared that her name was Mollie Bean, and that she had been serving in the 47th North Carolina Regiment for over two years, during which time she had been twice wounded.
 She was sent to Castle Thunder, that common receptacle of the guilty, the suspected, and the unfortunate.
 This poor creature is, from her record, manifestly crazy.
 It will not, we presume, be pretended that she had served so long in the army without her sex being discovered.